 Steger did not produce any further architectural sculpture after her sojourn in Hagen.
 She went on to make 'standard-size' sculptures.
 BLAH and BLAH, DIMENSIONS.
 During the First World War, her style changed.
 The torsos become elongated, the facial expressions ascetic and remote, with closed eyes or open-eyed troubled miens.
 The vertical calm of the theatre figures is replaced with an agile, attenuated dynamics: the geometric architecture of the Dancer, the twisted scaffolding of the Youth Ascending.
 It is as if, detached from the architectural frame, the sculpture itself becomes architecture.
 Indeed, 'architectural' or 'architectonic' is a recurring critical trope in the literature on sculpture between 1918 and 1928, mostly said in praise.
 EXAMPLES

+The public commissions of the Wilhelmine era gave way to a more fractured, privatised art scene, and sculptors could no longer rely on federal- or municipal-sponsored projects.
+Steger's Hagen theatre figures are one among the last great architectural sculpture schemes of the pre-war period.
+The figure who best exemplifies the following era, the Weimar shift to a private market for sculpture, was Renée Sintenis, and with her also the shift from the very large to the quite small.

 Renée Sintenis